grafana/tempo-operator/docs/api.md

-NOTE: currently this field is not considered.
 Components defines requirements for a set of tempo components.

 <table>
     <thead>